Chakana

-The chakana or Andean cross (also "stepped cross", "step motif", or "stepped motif") is a stepped cross motif used by the Inca and pre-incan Andean societies.
+The chakana or Andean cross (also "stepped cross", "step motif", or "stepped motif") is a stepped cross motif used by the Inca and pre-Incan Andean societies.
 The most commonly used variation of this symbol today is made up of an equal-armed cross indicating the cardinal points of the compass and a superimposed square.
-Chakana means 'bridge', and means 'to cross over' in Quechua.
-The Andean cross motif appears in pre-contact artifacts such as textiles and ceramics from such cultures as the Chavín, Wari, Chancay, and Tiwanaku, but with no particular emphasis and no key or guide to a means of interpretation.
+Chakana means 'bridge' or 'to cross over' in Quechua.
+The symbol has a cultural tradition spanning 4,000 years up to the Inca Empire.
+The motif appears in pre-contact artifacts such as textiles and ceramics from such cultures as the Chavín, Wari, Chancay, Cañari, and Tiwanaku, but with no particular emphasis and no key or guide to a means of interpretation.
 The anthropologist Alan Kolata calls the Andean cross "one of the most ubiquitous, if least understood elements in Tiwanaku iconography".
-The Andean cross symbol has a long cultural tradition spanning 4,000 years up to the Inca Empire.

 Andean cross with central eye motif

 Ancient Tiwanaku Qirus sometimes bear Andean crosses with central eye motifs.
 The central eye sometimes is vertically divided.
 The anthropologist Scott C. Smith interprets the Andean cross motif as a top view of a platform mound (like the Akapana or Pumapunku).
-According to anthropologist Robin Beck the cross motif in Yaya-Mama stone carving may have been a precursor of the Tiwanaku Andean cross.
+According to anthropologist Robin Beck, the cross motif in Yaya-Mama stone carving may have been a precursor of the Tiwanaku Andean cross.
 Beck suggests that the Tiwanaku Andean cross is a representation of a "platform-chamber complex".